Arguing online with a bot is a terrible waste of time, energy and emotion.

 So with that said, there’s really no time to waste on getting sucked into the stories of dark souls.
 It may seem that some of the most powerful people in the world are hell-beings.
 That may seem true, but the truth is that they’re not powerful.
 The illusion of power is easily created with fear.
 We fear the powerful people can destroy us, take everything we have, and we’ll be left homeless and without resources.
 We often fear that, though so many of us who fear it have never been homeless.

-We’ve seen people around is face injustices.
+We’ve seen people around who face injustices.
 We’ve seen fascism and racism affect people in our communities.
 We’ve seen where the system is unjust.
 Nothing seems to work in favor of the “civilians.”
 We literally fear our police and we fear being falsely accused, locked up, or getting killed just for being in the wrong place at the wrong time.
 Yet, so many of us know a police officer who isn’t out to shoot a community member, who doesn’t profile people based on race or religion, who really wants to help keep the community safe.

 We can’t let our fears give power to evil men.
 Every good hearted person must band together in cooperation to keep our immediate neighborhoods and communities intact with love and compassion.
 We have no time or energy to waste on a bot or on a hell-being, when there are opportunities to help and nurture all around us.